morrownr/8821au-20210708/README.md

 sudo reboot
 ```

-Note: If you use the manual installation instructions, you will need to repeat
+Note: If you use the manual installation instructions, or if dkms is not
-the process each time a new kernel is installed in your distro.
+installed, you will need to repeat the process each time a new kernel is
+installed in your distro.

 -----

 ### Driver Options (`edit-options.sh`)

+Note: In Linux, driver options are called module parameters.

 A file called `8821au.conf` will be installed in `/etc/modprobe.d` by
-default if you use the `install-driver.sh` script.
+default if you use the installation script, `install-driver.sh`.
+If you
+are following the Manual Installation Instructions, you can use the
+`edit-options.sh` script to install and/or edit the file.

-Note: The installation script will prompt you to edit the options.
+Note: The installation script, `install-driver.sh`. will prompt you to

-Location: `/etc/modprobe.d/8821au.conf`
+edit the options.

-This file will be read and applied to the driver on each system boot.
+`8821au.conf` will be read and applied to the driver on each system boot.

 To edit the driver options file, run the `edit-options.sh` script